Downside to Doxycycline Treatment for Acne

 If you are 15 years of age or older, ask your doctor about alternatives to doxycycline treatment for acne.
 In Canada and Europe, dermatologists prescribe doxycycline to be especially sure that antibiotic treatment does not cause tooth discoloration, and they usually prescribe it to patients up to the age of 22.
 Your doctor may not give you minocycline, but limocycline may help keep acne under control without risk of tooth discoloration.

 It also helps to use topical retinoids rather than oral retinoids, that is, using tretinoin on your skin rather than taking an isotretinoin pill.
 The tretinoin creams and gels do not cause bowel problems and they do not cause birth defects when taken by mothers in the first trimester of pregnancy.
 They require a little more effort than downing a doxycycline capsule once a day, but they don’t carry the risk of inducing inflammatory bowel disease and many other complications.
+According to research that was published in 2015 by MedPage Today, using a facial gel that is antibiotic free will give you better results than using doxycycline.

 Even if you have been taking these medications, there is still no need to panic.
 In a 5-year period, about 2/10 of 1% of the population is diagnosed with either ulcerative colitis or Crohn’s disease.
 Among people who have taken these medications for acne, about 1/2 of 1% will get an inflammatory bowel disease diagnosis.
 The conditions are severe enough that it is important to take care to avoid them, but over 99% of people who don’t take precautions will not develop the disease.